jaxter184/bwEdit-Python/README.md

 ## Changelogs

+Changelog v0.6.2:
+-Fixed Linux and Windows 7 icon loading issues (unconfirmed) -Fixed nitro port number counting
+-Fixed FX chain atom (no longer crashes Bitwig)
+-Added nitro code export

+A couple fixes.
+To be honest, I haven't really been keeping track of what I've been doing.
+I'll try to document stuff more.

+Previous changelogs:

 Changelog v0.6.1:
--Revamped data structures (basically fancy talk for "i organize the numbers differently"
+-Revamped data structures (basically fancy talk for "i organize the numbers differently")
--Added saving and exporiting for edits to the file
+-Added saving and exporting for edits to the file

-Woo!
-It works!
-It can change things!
-Unfortunately, some buffer-based devices (delays, reverbs) crash the audio engine.
-But they load, so that's a start!

-Previous changelogs:

 Changelog v0.6.0:
 -Added editor